M. Catherine Allen: Biography

-Catherine Allen was born in Patriot, Indiana, to a clergyman, John Allen, and his wife, Ellen Lazarus.
+Catherine Allen was born in Patriot, Indiana, to a clergyman, John Allen, and his wife, Ellen Lazarus, daughter of Rachel Mordecai Lazarus.
 The couple were perpetual joiners of communal societies, and had previously been members of Brook Farm in Massachusetts; at the time of Minnie's birth they were living at a similar community in Terre Haute, Indiana, which had been financed by Emma.
 This, too, failed, and the family moved again, to join the Utopian Community of Modern Times in New York.
 From here, she and her brother were sent to board with the Shakers, where they lived with the North Family of the Mount Lebanon Shaker Society.
 The arrangement had been intended as temporary, but Minnie was so interested in the community's way of life that she elected to join, a decision which displeased her mother greatly.
 Anna White had just been named second eldress of the family, and Minnie Allen became the first girl she raised, leading to a lifelong friendship.
 Minnie soon began using her middle name exclusively, in a symbolic break with her former life.
 Her intelligence was immediately noted by other members of the community.

 Allen soon gained a reputation as an outspoken supporter of the rights of women and animals and of women's suffrage, a role somewhat at odds with the Shakers' traditionally more reticent values.
 She began to write for the Manifesto; some of these articles found a greater currency, and were distributed beyond the boundaries of the community.
 She was in charge as well of managing visitors to the North Family, and managed the community's store as well.
 She received her teaching certificate in 1891, and influenced other sisters with her curriculum choices.
 In 1897 she published A Full Century of Communism, The History of the Alethians, formally called Shakers, designed to explain the basic principles of Shaker life to a wider audience.